 Why It’s Important to Pay Your Monthly Bills on Time

-Building your credit score, managing your stress, and keeping your utilities working are all benefits to making on-time monthly payments.
+Building your credit score and keeping your utilities working are some benefits of making monthly payments on time.

-Setting up automatic payments and reminders will help you keep track of payments.
+Setting up automatic bill payments or payment due date reminders may help you keep track of payments.